hopeross/psrails-learning/README.md

       models
 * Lesson 39 - Custom Scopes and Routes
     * Like a lot of things in ruby and rails this seems rather scary and complicated till you realize there's a lot of behind the scenes voodoo that makes magic happen.
 Also naming things is hard.
+* Lesson 40 - Friendly URLs
+    * I did get through the lesson and I swear it made sense a week ago when I did it but a week later when I picked up the bonus round I couldn't get the bonus round to work So.
+Saving the code for now and going to come back to it later when my brain reengages.